Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 It is a unique identifier assigned to each network interface cards (NIC) that uniquely identifies a machine on a local network.
 It is made of 48 bits (6 bytes) and represented as a sequence of 12 hexa digits, for example _00:0c:29:17:1b:27_
 The first 3 bytes of the MAC address represent the Organization Unique Identifier (OUI).
-It can be displayed with `ifconfig` on Linux and `ipconfig` on Windows.
+The MAC address can be displayed with `ifconfig` on Linux and `ipconfig` on Windows.

 ### Switch